-There are four positions available in the Adult Neurology Residency at Mayo Clinic's campus in Jacksonville, Florida, each year on a competitive basis.
+There are four positions available on a competitive basis each year in the Adult Neurology Residency at Mayo Clinic's campus in Jacksonville, Florida.

 How to apply

 You must apply through the Electronic Residency Application Service (ERAS).
 This can be done through your medical school dean's office.

-You need to complete the application process by January (18 months before your PGY-2 year).
+The application and all supporting documentation must be submitted by January (18 months before your PGY-2 year).
 The academic year begins in late June or early July.

 To apply to the program, visit the ERAS website.
 All applications to Mayo School of Graduate Medical Education programs must include these application materials.